JonasJurczok/maven101/tasks/index.md

 ## Goal

-The goals of this course are as follows:
+The goal of this course is to give you an overview over the most important topics when using maven.
+These topics are:

 * Basic project setup
 * Overriding properties